 Understanding the WDBLKNAM attribute in AutoCAD® Electrical

 Allow me to clarify one issue that has confused many of us.
 It involves the WDBLKNAM attribute.
 You don't normally need a WDBLKNAM attribute to send the Lookup command to the appropriate table for schematic symbols, such as the CR table for a control relay.
 The Lookup operation looks at the 2nd and 3rd character in the symbol file name to determine what table to look in.
 If you wish to override this and direct the Lookup to open a different table, you can enter the alternate table name in the WDBLKNAM attribute, preceded by an underscore.
-Note: AutoCAD® Electrical ignores the first character in the WDBLKNAM attribute value so you must enter some value as a placeholder.
-I use the underscore character.
+Note: Earlier releases of AutoCAD Electrical® ignored the first character in the WDBLKNAM attribute value so we had to enter some value as a placeholder.
+I used the underscore character.

 Managing auxiliary contacts with AutoCAD® Electrical

 Suppose you have a contactor that is available with or without aux contacts.
 There are two ways to approach this.
 You can simply enter the L1/T1, L2/T2, and L3/T3 pins in the Pin List Database and consider the auxiliary contact pin numbers as something you assign manually when used.
 Or you might permanently add the aux pins to the end of the Pin List for the contactor, making them automatically available as needed, as illustrated in the following screen shot of the Pin List Database edit dialog.